chjj/babylonia/README.md

 certain kinds of package attacks like the one seen on the `event-stream` package.
 As such, we seek to minimize the NPM attack surface.

-### Why not use shrinkwrap and/or bundledDependencies?
+### Why not use shrinkwrap and/or bundleDependencies?

 Bundling the dependencies directly allows one to clone directly from github without having to run `npm install`.
 We are aiming to minimize reliance on NPM